Last updated on May 5, 2026

 #2.
 Skullclamp

-Are you surprised to see Skullclamp in first place?
+Are you surprised to see Skullclamp this high up?
 It may seem like an innocent 1-mana artifact, but don't be fooled by appearances.
 It's banned from Legacy for a good reason.

-Paired with the likes of Bitterblossom you can draw at least two more cards per turn for just 1 mana each time.
+Paired with the likes of token-makers like Bitterblossom, you can draw at least two more cards per turn for just 1 mana each time.
 You can refill your hand with ease if you can create a bunch of X/1 creatures, making Skullclamp one of the best card-drawing artifacts in the game.

 #1.
 The One Ring